 Another FTC requirement is network monitoring.
 The term “network monitoring” is mainly used in the industry to monitor the performance of different devices on a network.

 On the other hand, an Intrusion Prevention System (IDS) is more specific to monitoring network traffic for malicious network activity and then alerting an administrator or user.
-An example is Cisco’s open source project which is dubbed Snort.
+An example is Cisco’s open-source project, Snort.

 Encrypt local computer data

-According to Microsoft, “Encryption helps protect the data on your device so it can only be accessed by people who have authorization.
-If device encryption isn’t available on your device, you might be able to turn on standard BitLocker encryption instead.”
+Microsoft states, “Encryption helps protect the data on your device so it can only be accessed by authorized people.”

 Mac users (yes, there are a few in the accounting firm world) can enable FileVault to protect local client files.